Beautiful, perk-filled and mostly empty: What the future holds for tech’s billion-dollar headquarters

 Over the past decade, however, tech giants have invested in real estate and proper headquarters.
 The kind of buildings and campuses that draw attention and lure thousands of employees to commute five days a week to work inside their open floor plans.
 Generous on-site benefits give those workers little reason to leave for a meal, a trip to the bank or even to get dry cleaning.

-Apple has its still-new, 175-acre, circular “spaceship,” $5 billion campus in Cupertino.
+Apple has its still-new $5 billion, 175-acre, circular “spaceship” campus in Cupertino.
 Amazon placed giant, glass-dome greenhouses at the base of its main tower in downtown Seattle, part of a $4 billion city campus.
 Salesforce changed the San Francisco skyline with its massive billion-dollar skyscraper, topped with moving animations like dancing silhouettes and the Eye of Sauron.
 Google is building the circus-tentlike 595,000-square-foot Charleston East building in Mountain View, which is expected to be completed next year.
 And by a marsh on the bay in Menlo Park, Facebook erected boxy Frank Gehry buildings topped with trees at around $300 million each, according to Build Zoom.

 In March, the commutes stopped.
 Many tech company offices in the United States have been fully or partially closed since the coronavirus pandemic took hold here, and some of the largest like Google and Facebook have told employees they can continue to work remotely until at least summer 2021.
 A handful, including Twitter and Slack, have gone so far as to say working from home, even in another part of the country, will be an option for some or all employees indefinitely.

 Google CEO Sundar Pichai said the company was looking at more flexible hybrid models of in-person and remote work in a recent interview with Time magazine, after an internal survey found that 62 percent of employees wanted to come back to work in the office just “some days.”
 Even Apple seems to be embracing the shift, although still unofficially.
-CEO Tim Cook said that 10 to 15 percent of employees have come back to the office, but that things won’t entirely return to the way they were.
+CEO Tim Cook said that 10 to 15 percent of employees have come back to the office but that things won’t entirely return to the way they were.
 A recent video presentation of its latest gadgets showed a largely empty campus.

 When the pandemic winds down and offices are a safe option again, white-collar workplaces could be changed forever.
-The corporate headquarters that serve as both branding and workspace, could change too, with ripple effects on their surrounding communities.
+The corporate headquarters that serve as both branding and workspace could change too, with ripple effects on their surrounding communities.

 It is too early to know what trends will stick.
 It could all depend on what makes the next generation of employees happy.